 Continue taking your medications

 It can be tempting to come off of your UC medications when you’re in remission.
 Drug therapies can be expensive, and sometimes the side effects aren’t ideal.
-But skipping or refusing to take prescribed medications can leave you five times more likely to suffer a relapse.
+But skipping or refusing to take prescribed medications can leave you

 So which medications are the best for you to take when you’re in remission?
 Your doctor may recommend the following: